Mental Health Is Your Superpower: Just Ask the Minions How They Use It Every Day

 Why They Came to Me

 The Minions know my story.
 For 20 years, I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 It left me feeling so powerless, I tried to end my life.
-But through that darkness, I discovered something life-changing: mental health is the key to overcoming any challenge.
+But in that dark time, I discovered something life-changing: mental health is the key to overcoming any challenge.

-That’s why I created the Mental Health Warrior Program—a bold new SELF-HELP approach designed to put YOU in charge!
-So you can take control of your emotions, triumph over life’s challenges, and build the life you truly want.
+Armed with this knowledge, I created the Mental Health Warrior Program — a bold new new SELF-HELP approach that puts YOU in charge!
+So you can take control of your emotions, triumph over challenges and build the life you really want!

 Minions Try Superpowers (And Fail Hilariously)